cplain/cplain.github.io/_posts/2015-10-6-google-tag-manager.markdown

 ## Summary

 These are just a handful of features available to us using GTM with new ones being added constantly.
 I'd encourage you to have a play and see just what is available to you.
-Most developers know analytics isn't the most interesting of topics (myself being one of them) and as such it is often very poorly done.
-However in my time investigating GTM, and analytics in general, I have found that if implemented correctly, analytics tools can provide amazing insights into how people interact with your app.
+Most developers have the impression that analytics isn't the most interesting of topics (I was one of them) and as such it is often very poorly done.
+However in my time investigating GTM and analytics in general, I have found that if implemented correctly, analytics tools can provide amazing insights into how people interact with your app.
 It informs and powers decisions and often challenges your assumptions.

 In this series I have covered the basics, but it is in no way a complete analytics solution.
 To truly gain value from your analytics you need to think about what you want to achieve, how you will know if you have achieved it and what questions you will be asking if you don't.
 If what you are tracking does not provide answers to these areas then you need to stop and rethink what you are doing.